liyuqi1234/IVFN/README.md

 The example of raw depth map, depth map with filled points and the final depth map are shown below:
 ![Network](/pics/数据预处理示意图.png)

+Here we give the data link of its training set and test set, please click the link to get the visible light images, infrared images and the corresponding ground-truth depths.

 ### usage of dataset

 Start with importing `package`: